Teaching

 The following courses are taught by Professor Michael Nebeling:

 The Introduction to AR/VR Application Design is a first of two new master’s courses we have developed on AR/VR.
 This course will introduce graduate students to Augmented Reality (AR) and Virtual Reality (VR) interfaces.
 It covers basic concepts, and students will create two mini-projects, one focused on AR and one on VR.
 While students will be given an overview of the range of tools used in industry, the focus will be on using prototyping tools.
-The course requires neither special background nor programming experience.
-This makes it possible to cater to a very diverse student population as we are offering this course to the entire Michigan community.
+The course requires neither special background nor programming experience; it is designed for students interested in user experience and interaction design for next-generation user interface technologies.
+The course has been offered as an elective in the School of Information’s MSI program since Fall 2018.